Kairn/se-eon-venture/README.md

 7. Open a browser and navigate to your server's public domain or IP address with the correct port, verify the application is running without issues.

 *At the time of this writing, the latest version of Django available on a Debian distribution is 2.9.9, and therefore the dependency file on the "release" branch does not specify version 3.0.1.*

-## Usage
-Due to multiple levels of complexity, the user manual will be on a separate document.

 ## Credits
 * [Marek Polakovic](https://thenounproject.com/marekpolakovic/)